Difference Between Mobile/Manufactured Homes and Site-Built Homes

 When a manufactured home is placed in a manufactured home community, it is rarely moved to another location.
 Trailers, on the other hand, are meant to be mobile, and can be relocated.
 Trailers[ii] can include fifth wheels, recreational vehicles and campers.
 Trailers have license plates; manufactured homes never do.

-modular home is also a factory-built structure, but constructed to local (rather than federal) building codes.
+A modular home is also a factory-built structure, but constructed to local (rather than federal) building codes.
 Modular homes are often placed on cement foundations or basements and become part of the real estate for taxation purposes.

 Site Built Homes